I left off yesterday around mile 7, on pace to PR.

 It was a fun, simple, enjoyable race with great weather a totally flat course.
 Number 10 is in the books (well, on the interwebs).
 (Double digits now, y’all!)
 Next up: The Hollywood Half.

-Tomorrow, as promised, I’ll post part 2 of the posts brainstorming toward the future challenge (hopefully) of 57 marathons all over the county/US territories in 1 year.
+Tomorrow, as promised, I’ll post part 2 of the posts brainstorming toward the future challenge (hopefully) of 57 marathons all over the country/US territories in 1 year.